What Is Maladaptive Coping

-The absence of these ingredients puts children at risk for an underdeveloped coping style.
+The absence of these ingredients puts children at risk for a maladptive response development.

-Despite being primitive and ineffective in the long run, maladaptive coping develops because it is adaptive in providing temporary relief from extreme stress.
+Despite being primitive and ineffective in the long run, a maladaptive coping mechanism develops because it is adaptive in providing temporary relief from extreme stress.

 When an individual leaves the harsh environment but cannot adopt new adaptive behaviors, it becomes maladaptive.